Skip to Navigation Skip to Content

 Some stress (6-10): Continue monitoring to ensure the pond does not further degrade while also developing a plan to protect the pond.

-Stressed (11-15): Determine possible remediation projects that can be quickly implemented, such as stormwater management practices.
+Stressed (11-15): Determine possible remediation projects that can be quickly implemented, such as stormwater management practices, and assess priorities for future management.
 Continue monitoring.

 Highly stressed (16-20): Prioritize for mitigation.
 Identify and implement major rehabilitation strategies to reduce or remove stressors.
 Continue monitoring.